 4. Each Applicant determined to be ineligible or unqualified for admission will be notified in writing of the reason(s) for the determination and the Applicant’s right to submit a written request for an informal hearing within fourteen (14) calendar days of the date the notice is postmarked.

-CCHA will provide the Applicant with a copy of any information (including criminal history) CCHA used to determine the Applicant ineligible or unqualified for admission upon written request.
+HACC will provide the Applicant with a copy of any information (including criminal history) HACC used to determine the Applicant ineligible or unqualified for admission upon written request.

-Applications withdrawn by the Applicant or CCHA, applications submitted by ineligible or unqualified applicants, and the notice of ineligibility will be retained in CCHA files for three (3) years following the date of the withdrawal or rejection of the application.
+Applications withdrawn by the Applicant or HACC, applications submitted by ineligible or unqualified applicants, and the notice of ineligibility will be retained in HACC files for three (3) years following the date of the withdrawal or rejection of the application.

-Applications will be withdrawn by CCHA when an applicant fails to respond to a request for information, or to attend a meeting, briefing or appointment or when letters or notices sent to the applicant are returned because the applicant is no longer at the address of record.
-So long as the communications sent by CCHA used first class mail or other method requested by applicants with disabilities, applicants shall not be entitled to informal hearings for withdrawn applications.
+Applications will be withdrawn by HACC when an applicant fails to respond to a request for information, or to attend a meeting, briefing or appointment or when letters or notices sent to the applicant are returned because the applicant is no longer at the address of record.
+So long as the communications sent by HACC used first class mail or other method requested by applicants with disabilities, applicants shall not be entitled to informal hearings for withdrawn applications.

 The Preference System for Public Housing and Multifamily Housing Units

 Preferences establish the order of applicants on the waiting list.
-Every applicant must still meet CCHA’s Selection Criteria before being offered an apartment.
+Every applicant must still meet HACC’s Selection Criteria before being offered an apartment.
 Preferences will be granted to applicants who are otherwise qualified and who, at the time of the offer (immediately prior to execution of a lease), are verified to meet one of the definitions of the preferences described below.
 24 CFR § 960.206

 Local Preferences